 4.1.8 Safeguarding incidents and/or behaviour giving rise to concerns can be associated with factors outside the school environment and incidents can occur between children outside the School.
-All staff should consider the context within which an incident or behaviour arises and provide as much information as possible as part of the reporting and/or referral process.
-This is known as 'contextual safeguarding' and will allow any assessment to consider all the available evidence and the full context of any abuse.
+All staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.